Princegupta101/myjob/README.md

 2. **Verify OTP**: Enter the OTP sent to your email.
 You can resend the OTP if needed.
 3. **Dashboard**: Upon successful verification, you'll be redirected to the dashboard displaying product data and analytics.

-## Submission

-- GitHub Repository: [Repository URL]
-- Live URL: [Live URL]
-- Email: Send the above links to careers@myjobb.ai with subject "ASSIGNMENT SUBMISSION: Full Stack Developer Intern"

-## Notes

-- The application uses TailwindCSS for responsive styling.
-- Emails are designed to be professional and mobile-responsive.
-- The dashboard includes a bonus analytics visualization using Recharts.
-- Error handling and edge cases are considered throughout the application.